Optimal Spread in Network Consensus Models: Introduction

 Recall that a random walker situated at a node $i \in V$, moves to a neighboring node $j \in V$ in a single discrete time step with probability,

 {\bf NOTE:} In this discussion $p(i,j)=1/deg(i)$ where $deg(i)$ is the degree of node $i$.
 However any probabilities for which the resulting Markov chain is ergodic can be used. \\

-The matrix $\mathbb{P}=(p_{ij})_{i,j=1 \cdots N}$ is the transition matrix of a Markov chain which in this paper, is assumed to be irreducible and aperiodic (\cite{Kemeny}).
+The matrix $\mathcal{P}=(p_{ij})_{i,j=1 \cdots N}$ is the transition matrix of a Markov chain which in this paper, is assumed to be irreducible and aperiodic (\cite{Kemeny}).
 Starting at node $i \notin A$, a random walker first reaches the set $A$ at a hitting time $T_{A}=\min\{n >0: X_{n} \in A \}$, where $X_n$ is the node occupied by the walker at time $n$.
-Denoting the expected value of this time by $h(i,A)=\mathbb{E}_{i}[T_{A}]$, the value of $F$ at $A$ is expressed as
+Denoting the expected value of this time by $h(i,A)=\mathcal{E}_{i}[T_{A}]$, the value of $F$ at $A$ is expressed as

 Given $A$, $F(A)$ can be evaluated by solving a suitable linear equation.
-Indeed a standard result in Markov chain theory \cite{Kemeny} tells us that $h(i,A)$ is the ith component of the vector $\mathsf{H}$, which solves the linear equation,
+Indeed a standard result in Markov chain theory \cite{Kemeny} tells us that $h(i,A)$ is the ith component of the vector $\mathsf{H}$, which is the solution of the linear equation,

-where $\mathbf{1}$ is a column vector of $N-|A|$ ones and $\mathbb{P}_{A}$ is the matrix that results from crossing out the rows and columns of $\mathbb{P}$ corresponding to the nodes of $A$.
+where $\mathbf{1}$ is a column vector of $N-|A|$ ones and $\mathcal{P}_{A}$ is the matrix that results from crossing out the rows and columns of $\mathcal{P}$ corresponding to the nodes of $A$.

-Borkar et al \cite{Borkar} showed that for arbitrary subsets $A,\ B \subseteq V \,$, $F(A\cap B) +F(A\cup B)\geq F(A)+F(B)$, that is, $F$ is a supermodular function.
-Thus $-F$ is submodular and our problem is an instance of submodular maximization, a classic problem in combinatorial optimization.
-In 1987, Nemhauser, Wolsey and Fisher \cite{NemWolFish} showed for a bounded submodular function that a set constructed by the greedy algorithm has an approximation ratio of $(1-1/e)$.More recently, Borgs, Brautbar, Chayes and Lucier \cite{Borgs} and Sviridenko,Vondrak and Ward in \cite{SvirVonWard},showed that approximations of comparable quality could be obtained very efficiently using different methods.
-To minimize the convergence rate to consensus of a leader-follower network , Clark, Bushnell and Poovendran considered a supermodular function closely related to ours and showed that the greedy algorithm produces an approximation that is within $(1-1/e)$ of optimal.
-Despite these guarantees we believe the problem in ( \ref{E:opt} ) is NP-complete and that a significant improvement in the guaranteed accuracy of the greedy algorithm is unlikely given the problem as presently stated.
+Borkar, Nair and Sanketh \cite{Borkar}, introduced the optimization problem (\ref{E:opt}) and showed that for subsets $A\subseteq B \subseteq V \,$ and $ j \in V$, $F(A)-F(A\cup \{j\})\geq F(B)-F(B\cup\{j\})$, that is, $F$ is a supermodular function.
+Thus $-F$ is submodular and when bounded our problem is an instance of submodular maximization, a classic problem in combinatorial optimization.
+In 1987, Nemhauser, Wolsey and Fisher \cite{NemWolFish} showed for a bounded submodular function that a set constructed by the greedy algorithm has an approximation ratio of $(1-1/e)$.
+More recently, Borgs, Brautbar, Chayes and Lucier \cite{Borgs} and Sviridenko,Vondrak and Ward in \cite{SvirVonWard}, showed that approximations of comparable quality could be obtained very efficiently using different methods.
+To minimize the convergence rate to consensus of a leader-follower network, Clark, Bushnell and Poovendran \cite{Clark} considered a supermodular function closely related to ours and showed that the greedy algorithm produces an approximation that is within $(1-1/e)$ of optimal.